Andyandpandy/MindstormShoppingTeam5/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under nil
 ## Acknowledgments

 * Eske Hoy Nielsen, who created the Mindstorm part of the project to control the robot.
 Polling the aws SQS for the commands sent through the pipeline.